slari12/charik-reactjs/README.md

 # Project Title

 A brief description of your project and what it does.
+Deployed version: https://charik-frontend-interview-claridel.vercel.app/

 ## Table of Contents